-What I found was the Minnesota Method for canning a tomato mixture.
+When I found the Minnesota Method for canning a tomato mixture I knew I could use it to create a safe for canning Rotel copycat.
 It is very clear that the ratio of tomatoes to low-acid ingredients has been tested as is and can’t be increased, but that it is safe for water bath canning.

 However, I didn’t want celery or onions – just chilies, so in adapting the recipe I omitted the 1-1/2 cups chopped celery and onions and increased the chilies by only 1/2 cup, so the total ratio of low-acid ingredients to the 12 cups of tomatoes went down from 2 cups to 1 cup.